moshekline-dev/chaver-site/_pilot/egyptian-grid-part-i-draft.md

 # The Torah on the Egyptian Canonical Grid
 ## The Five Books as a Single Compositional Field

-**Moshe Kline** Working draft — Part I of IV — revised June 11, 2026 Status: for review; not for circulation
+**Moshe Kline** Working draft — Parts I–III of IV — revised June 11, 2026 Status: for review; not for circulation

 ---